-BILL OBJECTIVE OF THE BILL KEPSA SECTOR BOARD IMPACT ON THE PRIVATE SECTOR/BUSINESS IF PASSED STATUS The Public Procurement and Asset Disposal (Amendment) Bill, 2022 (NA Bills No. 62 of 2022) It seeks to enhance the amount for tenders where Kenyan citizens are given exclusive preference from the sum of five hundred million shillings to twenty billion shillings.
-This is to protect Kenyan traders from foreign competitors Public Finance This will protect Kenyan traders from foreign competitors, and give them priority 1 st Read on 08/03/2023 The Public Procurement and Asset Disposal (Amendment) Bill, 2024 (NA Bills No. 48 of 2024) It aims to strengthen the principles of fairness, transparency, competitiveness, and costeffectiveness in public procurement, as outlined in Article 227 of the Constitution of Kenya.
-The changes are designed to address emerging issues, align the procurement framework with global best practices, and incorporate insights gained since the Act's implementation.
-Public Finance The amendments focus on improving procurement management systems for both national and county governments, enhancing transparency, and eliminating avenues for corruption, conflicts of interest, and abuse of office.
-Ultimately, these reforms ensure that public procurement consistently delivers value for money while upholding accountability and integrity across the public sector.
-Passed; forwarded to the Senate for consideration on 28/11/2024
+BILL OBJECTIVE OF THE BILL KEPSA SECTOR BOARD IMPACT ON THE PRIVATE SECTOR/BUSINESS IF PASSED STATUS and Asset Disposal It seeks to enhance the amount for tenders where Kenyan citizens are given exclusive preference from the sum of five hundred million shillings to twenty billion shillings.
+This is to protect Kenyan traders from foreign competitors Public Finance in brotost is in a date in the 1 st Read on 08/03/2023 and Asset Disposal (Amendment) Bill, 2024 , , procurement management systems for both national and county governments, enhancing transparency, and eliminating avenues for corruption, conflicts of interest, and abuse of office.
+Ultimately, these reforms ensure consideration on 06/12/2024 Bill at Second

-The National Construction Authority (Amendment) Bill, 2022 (NA Bills No. 59 of 2022) It seeks to provide that women, youth, and persons living with disabilities who own start-up businesses and who apply for registration as contractors shall be exempt from payment of prescribed fees Lands and Housing This will recognize women, youth, and persons living with disabilities as marginalized groups and cushion them from the burden of paying registration fees Enhanced economic growth: The bill can contribute to overall economic growth by fostering the development of small businesses owned by women, youth, and persons with disabilities.
-Increased participation of these groups in the construction sector can result in a more vibrant and competitive industry, driving economic activity and generating revenue Passed; forwarded to the Senate for consideration on 6/12/2023 Senate amendments referred for consideration on 26/11/2024 The National Transport and Safety Authority (Amendment) Bill, 2022 (NA Bills No. 43 of 2022) This Bill seeks to assign additional functions to the NTSA and the proposed additional functions include the establishment of systems and procedures for the regional registration and licensing of two and three-wheeled public motorcycle taxis and the regional registration and licensing of drivers of two and three-wheeled public motorcycle taxis by County government in consultation with the Authority Transport and Infrastructure The ability of two and three-wheeled public motorcycle taxis to manoeuvre feeder roads and settlements with poor road networks has made them the preferred choice for mobility and access in both urban and rural areas.
-This will ease the movement of people by connecting them to their daily business and social networks.
-Because of manoeuvrability, two-wheelers, and three-wheelers have not only lessened the distances travelled but also employed many young people to operate as riders, either owned or hired.
-Bill lapsed at the end of the Third Session (2024) pursuant to Standing Order 141(2) Speaker's Communication No. 1 of 2025
+BILL OBJECTIVE OF THE BILL KEPSA SECTOR BOARD IMPACT ON THE PRIVATE SECTOR/BUSINESS IF PASSED STATUS The National Construction Authority (Amendment) Bill, 2022 (NA Bills No. 59 of 2022) It seeks to provide that women, youth, and persons living with disabilities who own start-up businesses and who apply for registration as contractors shall be exempt from payment of prescribed fees Lands and Housing persons living with disabilities as marginalized groups and cushion them from the burden of paying registration fees Enhanced economic growth: The bill can contribute to overall economic growth by fostering the development of consideration on 6/12/2023 Senate amendments referred for The National Transport and Safety Authority (Amendment) Bill, 2022 (NA Bills No. 43 of 2022) This Bill seeks to assign additional functions to the NTSA and the proposed additional functions include the establishment of systems and procedures for the regional registration and licensing of two and three-wheeled public motorcycle taxis and the regional registration and licensing of drivers of two and three- wheeled public motorcycle taxis by County government in consultation with the Authority Transport and Infrastructure The ability of two and three-wheeled public motorcycle taxis to maneuver feeder roads and settlements with poor road networks has made them the preferred choice for mobility and access in both urban and rural areas.
+This will ease the movement of people by connecting them to their daily Bill lapsed at the end of the Third Session (2024) pursuant to Standing Order 141(2) Speaker's Communication No. 1 of 2025